MarcinGrzeszczak/Kricco/README.md

 # Kricco
-The is a DHCP server which assigns IP addresses to devices that tries to access a local network.
+This is a DHCP server which assigns IP addresses to devices that tries to access a local network.
 It listenes on the port 67 and when new device asks for an IP, the app assigns it to the requesting device over DHCP protocol.

 # How to run